 Vancouver Cafés and Restaurants

-Vancouver is a food lover's dream with its impressive selection of world-class, ethnic , and hidden gems throughout the city. and food are both local obsessions so there are a plethora of choices and constant new additions!
-There are also new scattered throughout the city, which are great additions to the city's food scene.
+Vancouver is a food lover's dream with its impressive selection of world-class restaurants, ethnic cuisines, and hidden gems throughout the city.
+Coffee and food are both local obsessions so there are a plethora of choices and constant new additions!
+There are also new street food carts scattered throughout the city, which are great additions to the city's food scene.

 Vancouver Sports and Recreation